BayashiPascal/GSet/README.md

 GSet is a C library providing a polymorphic set data structure and the functions to interact with it.

-A GSet is a collection of element, each containing a pointer to data.
-These data are of type `void*` for the default `GSet` structure, but typed version of this structure can be defined in one line with a provided macro.
+A GSet is a collection of data, implemented as a double linked list.
+These data can be of any basic type, pointers to basic types, or pointers toward `struct`.
+A given set contains only data of the same type, and data type checking is enforced at compilation time.
+The user can define new GSet for its own structs with a single line macro.
+GSet offers a polymorphic interface covering all data types (included user-defined typed sets).

 Available operations on a GSet are:
+* Alloc/free/clone
-* push data at the head
+* push data at the head (single data or multiple at once)
-* add data at the tail
+* add data at the tail (single data or multiple at once)
 * pop data from the head
 * drop data from the tail
-* iterate forward/backward on the data
+* iterate forward/backward on the set (eventually using a user-defined filter function)
 * pick the current data
 * shuffle the data
-* sort the data with a user-defined comparison function
+* sort the data (using a user-defined comparison function)
-* foreach macro to execute a block of code on each data (available only if compiling with gcc)
+* foreach and enumerate macro to execute a block of code on each data (or filtered data)
-* append a set at the tail of another set
+* append/merge a set at the tail of another set
-* copy a GSet
+* get the size of set and cound the filtered data
 * empty a GSet with/without freeing its data
 * converting a GSet from/to an array